CSV converter

 A practical CSV usually includes date, description, debit, credit, amount, and balance where available.
 Some accounting tools prefer one signed amount column, while others accept separate debit and credit columns.

-Can scanned statements be converted to CSV?
+Can I convert several bank statements to CSV?

 Is CSV better than Excel for bank statements?